automara/content-pipeline/airtable-scripts.md

 **Note:** Make sure `WEBHOOK_URL` secret is set to the full URL including `/api/webhook/start`

+**Important - Required Fields:**
+The following fields **must be filled** in the Airtable record and passed to the script, or the webhook will fail with a clear error message:

+- **Title** - Required.
+Must be a non-empty string.
+Use `{Title}` in Airtable automation input configuration.
+- **Content Type** - Required.
+Must be a non-empty string (e.g., "blog", "industry_page").
+Use `{Content Type}` in Airtable automation input configuration.

+If either of these fields is missing or empty, the webhook will return a 400 error indicating which field is missing.
+Make sure to fill these fields in your Airtable record before changing the Status to "Ready".

+**Troubleshooting:**
+- If you see "Missing required field: title" error, check that the Title field has a value in Airtable
+- If you see "Missing required field: contentType" error, check that the Content Type field has a value in Airtable
+- Verify that your automation input configuration is using `{Title}` and `{Content Type}` (with curly braces) to pass these values to the script

 ---

 ## Script 2: Continue After Outline Approval (Status → "Outline Approved")